TommyLiang1/cloud_computing_project/README.old.md

 # Cloud Computing Final Project
 This is the final project for the class CSCI 39583 Cloud Computing.

 [Webpage Link](TANMOY MAKE THE GITHUB PAGES)

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 **Notice of Non-Affiliation and Disclaimer**